Subscribe and join our community of curious HR Professionals and Managers.

 But asking managers to give more recognition is not the most effective way to promote this initiative.
 We all know that managers have to be held accountable.

-This is where reward and recognition software comes into play to build a company-wide culture of recognition.
+This is where choosing the best employee recognition software comes into play to build a company-wide culture of recognition.

 A peer recognition program, like Applauz, is an essential tool to help businesses support appreciation.
 It gives employees a dedicated space to recognize each other with greater frequency and visibility.